ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/trajectory_optimization_tutorial_preparations.md

 # Model Predictive Control Tutorial

 ## Goal
 We want to steer the robot to an arbitrary goal pose.
 Since the SMB robots are non-holonomic and the base motion model is non-linear, simple control approaches like PID controllers for each component of the base state cannot be employed.
-Instead, we want to use Non-Linear Model Predictive Control to plan motion for the robot.
+Instead, we want to use Model Predictive Control (MPC) to plan motion for the robot.

+In MPC, we use a model to simulate the future state evolution of a dynamic system.
+The model is a differential equation that you will need to implement in the [first task](#1-system-modeling).

+Costfunctions govern the reference tracking behavior of the MPC.
+In the [second task](#2-cost-function), we will implement a cost function that steers the robot to a fixed point.

+Finally, we want to control the robot to track a desired reference path.
+In the [third task](3-reference-tracking), we create an interpolation module for incoming reference trajectories and use it in our costfunction.

 ## 0.0 Recap - Differential Dynamic Programming